1ahmedharris/docker-image-builder/README.md

 This repository demonstrates a GitHub Actions CI/CD pipeline that builds a Docker image for a simple Python "Hello World" application, then pushes the image to AWS ECR.
 ## Features
 Dockerfile:
-Builds a lightweight Docker image for the application.
+Builds lightweight Docker image for the application.

 GitHub Actions CI/CD Workflow:
 Automates building, tagging, then pushing Docker images to AWS ECR.